narsipra/kong-app/helm/kong-app/README.md

 will be used by Kong based on the `env.database` parameter.
 Postgres is enabled by default.

+In case you want to use a external Postgres database you can enable via `postgres.external.enabled` parameter.
+You will need to pass the `postgres.external.host` and `postgres.external.password`.

 | Parameter                         | Description                                                            | Default               |
 | ------------------------------    | --------------------------------------------------------------------   | -------------------   |
 | cassandra.enabled                 | Spin up a new cassandra cluster for Kong                               | `false`               |